ejmadkins/skaffold-demos/README.md

 # skaffold-demos
-A simple set of Skaffold demos
+A simple set of Skaffold demos.